kcarnold/cs344/content/units/13misc/_index.md

 - Useful?

 The first two are the subject of a subfield called Fairness, Accountability, and Transparency; the last is the subject of much research in human-computer interaction (HCI) and computer-supported cooperative work (CSCW).
 We'll explore all three in these last two weeks of class.

-We'll start this week with how we might convince ourselves that model outputs are (or aren't) *correct*.

-## Preparation

-Background / review: my blog post on [Mapping to Mimicry](https://kenarnold.org/posts/map-to-mimic/).

 ### Correctness and Transparency / Explainability